 How is Virginia Doing?

-Virginia's average commute time to work in 2012 was 27.9 minutes, the sixth highest in the nation.
-While higher than North Carolina (23.7 minutes) and Tennessee (24.4 minutes), this average is lower than Maryland's 31.9 minutes.
-The national average is 25.7 minutes.
-South Dakota had the least traffic delays of all states, with an average commute time of 16.7 minutes.
+Virginia's average commute time to work in 2013 was 27.7 minutes, the seventh highest in the nation.
+While considerably higher than North Carolina (23.9 minutes) and Tennessee (24.5 minutes), this average is lower than Maryland's 32.5 minutes.
+The national average is 25.8 minutes.
+South Dakota had the least traffic delays of all states, with an average commute time of 17.0 minutes.

 Use per lane mile has increased over time; since the mid-1960s Virginia has experienced a decline in relative capacity as both population and state gross domestic product (GSP) have increased.
-The U.S. Census measured average commute time for 30 of Virginia's larger counties and cities in 2012.
-The longest average commute times were all in the Northern region, with Stafford County, Faquier County, and Prince William County clocking in with commutes near 40 minutes.
-Lynchburg City (16.9 minutes) in the West Central region again had the shortest commute time in the Census study.
+The U.S. Census measured average commute time for 30 of Virginia's larger counties and cities in 2013.
+The longest average commute times were all in the Northern region, with Stafford County, Fauquier County, and Prince William County clocking in with commutes at or near 40 minutes.
+Montgomery County (16.9 minutes) in the West Central region had the shortest commute time in the Census study.

 The Texas Transportation Institute (TTI) publishes congestion data for 101 urban areas across the country.
 In 2011, TTI for the first time fully integrated certain real-time and actual (rather than estimated) traffic data from around the country.
 (See Data box below.)
 The resulting adjusted data has tended to smooth out some differences in congestion among the metropolitan areas in our graph: Highly congested corridors, such as Washington, D.C. and Baltimore, MD had actual congestion levels below earlier estimates, while smaller metro areas (e.g., Charlotte, SC-NC and Richmond, VA) were shown to have more.